 When I was first contacted by Lucy about being fundraiser of the month she spoke about the show and also about money that had been raised in my mum’s name from other areas.
 Both my uncle putting together a carol singing group which raised money around Oxford and the university hockey and football clubs running a student union event for MS-UK (both clubs are headed up by friends of my sister).
 I cannot take credit for these fundraising efforts but there is one common denominator across them all.
 My mother.

-It was very flattering to be nominated as fundraiser of the month, however I don’t know if this recognition truly belongs to me.
+It was very flattering to be nominated as fundraiser of the month, however, I don’t know if this recognition truly belongs to me.
 The way I see it all this fundraising was caused by one amazing woman who inspired not just me, but also those around her, to want to change something and want to improve the lives of others with the MS.

 That this is one of the legacies she left behind is nothing more than any of us who knew her expected, you only have to look to the impressive amounts that were donated in her name when she died in September to see just how much she touched the lives of others.
 I am truly proud to have had her as my mother and feel blessed to have had her in my life.
 I like to think she would also be proud of me for showing I have inherited just a little bit of her organisational skills in putting together a charity event, although I did need a fantastic team behind me to help me pull it off, to all of whom I offer all my thanks.
 MS-UK is a fantastic charity supporting people affected by a truly challenging condition and I feel honoured that I was able to support this cause even though my contribution was small.
 I think what my story shows is that the memory, love and respect for one amazing person can make such a difference, and I will be forever grateful that my mother was one of those people.

-The support of people like Grace mean we can continue our work being here for anyone affected by multiple sclerosis.
+The support of people like Grace means we can continue our work being here for anyone affected by multiple sclerosis.
 Call Lucy on 01206 226500 or email Lucy today to order a free fundraising welcome pack and start your journey!

 1. Does the company have publically accessible, easy to understand lab reports?